-Inspired by the artwork of Jackson Pollock at an early age, artist Dan Christensen spent 40 years painting.
+Inspired by the artwork of Jackson Pollock at an early age, Dan spent 40 years painting.
 And not only painting, but exploring everything connected to the art of painting.
-As a result, Dan Christensen art and paintings were original, joyful and surprising.
+As a result, his art and paintings were original, joyful and surprising.
 He was innovative at the time when painting was dead.
 He was also a truly dedicated artist and his work meant a lot to him.
 Dan Christensen artist and painter, came up with the term “the harmonious turbulence of the universe”.
 This turbulence came from his exploratory approach to creating artwork.

 Artist Dan Christensen was born in Cozad, Nebraska, in 1942.
 He graduated from high school in North Platte, and later attended Chadron State College in the late 1950s, where his artistic talent was first recognized by his professors.
 He transferred to the Kansas City Art Institute, where he graduated as class valedictorian in 1964.